 HushList is a protocol for mailing lists using the encrypted memo field of the Zcash protocol.
-It supports anonymous and pseudonymous senders, anonymous receivers and Hushlist creators, as well as public and private lists.
+It supports anonymous and pseudonymous senders, receivers and Hushlist creators, as well as public and private lists.
 The HushList protocol can run on any fork of Zcash that has a compatible memo field, though certain advanced features might not be fully supported on all chains.
-HushList is developed and tested on the Hush mainnet and testnets and is designed to run on any ZEC fork including but not limited to HUSH, KMD, ZCL, ZEN and the upcoming BTCP and ZGLD forks.
+HushList is developed and tested on the Hush mainnet and testnets and is kknown is designed to run on any ZEC fork including but not limited to HUSH, KMD, ZCL, ZEN.